 Scientific music.
 From time to time people develop ways to visualize chemical or biological phenomena through music.
 A couple of examples...

 The internal 'orchestra' of the earth.
 The vibrations of the earth -- re-scaled to be audible.
 From John Bullitt.
-His web site: http://www.jtbullitt.com/earthsound/ includes some sound samples.
+His web site: https://www.jtbullitt.com/earthsound/ includes some sound samples.
 His "Press" section includes a Boston Globe newspaper article with the title I used here.

 Molecular Music. http://www.molecularmusic.com.
 From biochemist and musician Dr Linda Long.
 See her FAQ for info on how it is done.
 (This is actually a commercial site, but some short free samples are available.
 I post this merely for fun.
 Go try some "Music for muscle and bone", or whatever.)

-π. http://pi.ytmnd.com/.
+π. https://pi.ytmnd.com/.
 Make sure your sound is "on".
 Also listed in the Mathematics; statistics section.

 On my BITN Resources page, Miscellaneous topics, there is a section for Art.
 Most of the items there deal with artistic aspects of DNA.